intendednull/yewdux/README.md

 This is the development branch.
 Latest stable release may be found [here](https://github.com/intendednull/yewdux/tree/0.7.0).

+## About

+Yewdux uses a CoW (clone on write) management strategy.
+This means state is cloned once every mutation.
+Doing it this way allows us to succinctly express precise mutation without any additional boilerplate, and employ change detection to prevent needless re-renders.

+This is a slight deviation from the typical reducer: `|state: Rc<T>| -> Rc<T>` (which does not require `Clone` to implement).
+However in practice state is usually cloned anyway, it's just up to the user to handle it.

+For cases where cloning is particularly expensive, [Mrc](./examples/no_copy/src/main.rs) provides a Yewdux-compatible interface for interior mutability.
+However keep in mind Yewdux will no longer be able to detect changes properly, and cannot prevent needless re-rendering when done this way.

+## Alternatives

+- [Bounce](https://github.com/futursolo/bounce) - The uncomplicated Yew State management library

 # Setup

 Add Yewdux to your project's `Cargo.toml`: